Changes and Updates to inventory and quantities should ONLY be made in Thrive.

 Thrive makes it easy to manage inventory and keep track of all changes to your Inventory History.
 Simply click on the number in the Qty.
 In Stock column to view the Inventory History.

-NOTE: If Thrive Inventory changes not showing up at the point of sale, please check out this article with troubleshooting tips.
+NOTE: If Thrive changes are not showing up at the point of sale, please check out this article with troubleshooting tips.

 Still have questions?
 We are here to help!